 Then it was gone.

 The impact of that vision is devastating.
-It causes them to know that their only hope is a Mediator.
-Standing alone, with nothing to commend them but their own sinful life, they are utterly lost.
+It causes us to know that our only hope is a Mediator.
+Standing alone, with nothing to commend us but our own sinful life, we are utterly lost.
 If there is any hope for eternity in the presence of this God, we will need a Redeemer, a Substitute, a Savior.

-At this point of terrible crisis, nothing shines forth but the gospel of Jesus Christ, “who loved me and gave himself for me” (Galatians 2:20).
+At this point of terrible crisis, nothing shines like the gospel of Jesus Christ — “who loved me and gave himself for me” (Galatians 2:20).
 In the split second before he was there, I was granted to see the all-engulfing darkness and horror of the judgment — not a theological inference, not a merely rational conclusion, not a mere thought, but a glimpse with the inward eye full of knowing and feeling and certainty.